Pacific Undersea Gardens: History

 Undersea Gardens was designed by Charles White in 1963.
 By 1976 the tour was operating in four Pacific coast cities: Victoria, B.C., Newport, Oregon, and two in California.

 Charles White was a biologist and photographer who had previously worked for the Oregon Fish Commission studying salmon and as a charter fishing guide on Vancouver Island.
 "His love of fish and marine life led him to conceive and develop [the tour]".

-He is the author of the book 'How to Catch Salmon: Basic Fundamentals" which was very widely read.
+He was the author of the book How to Catch Salmon: Basic Fundamentals which was very widely read.

 Pacific Undersea Gardens was originally opened at the Oak Bay Marina in 1964, and later relocated to its current location in Victoria's inner harbour in 1969.

 Its last day of operation was October 17, 2013.
 It was closed due to age and the high cost of improvements that would be required to bring it up to code.
 Following its closure and removal from the Inner Harbour, the space it formerly occupied has since been taken over by the V2V ferry, which is a 3 hour, luxury, walk-on passenger only ferry to downtown Vancouver.